 However, it is a volatile market as it is dependent on the trade and the demand and supply chain of the material, which has a varying effect on the freight rates.
 For instance, according to the 2024 Annual Report of Western Bulk, the global demand for dry bulk witnessed a growth of 5% in 2024in exports.

-Global Dry Bulk Shipping Market Overview & Scope
+Dry Bulk Shipping Market Overview & Scope:

 The global dry bulk shipping market is segmented by:

 - Capacity: By capacity, the global dry bulk shipping market is segmented into up to 40,000 Dwtm, 40,000 to 80,000 Dwt, and greater than 80,000 Dwt.
-The 40,000 to 80,000 Dwt segment is expected to have a significant market share in this segment.
+The greater than 80,000 DWT holds a significant market, followed by the 40,000 to 80,000 DWT segment, which is growing considerably.
+The more than 80,000 DWT segment is driven by the transportation of major bulk commodities, particularly iron ore, which accounts for the majority of dry bulk movement.
+This capacity range is essential for long-haul shipments, which promotes this segment's growth.

 - Region: The Asia Pacific region is poised to hold a prominent position in the global dry bulk shipping market, particularly due to its increasing urbanization and robust demand for dry materials from other countries in diverse industries is leading to growth in the regional market.
 Additionally, the rise in construction and infrastructure projects, along with growing energy needs, determines the growth across the region.
+Moreover, the growing production and demand for major commodities such as iron and coal are major drivers boosting the dry bulk shipping market expansion.
+For instance, according to data Government of India, Press Information Bureau of August 2024, the production of finished steel grew from 33.4 million tonnes (MT) in 2023-24 to 35.8 MT in 2024-25.
+This will increase the trade of iron ore, promoting market growth.

 1. Growing Demand for Coal

 - Coal is a major fuel source for power generation in many parts of the world, and as economies grow and urbanize, there is an increasing demand for electricity to power homes, businesses, and industry.
 As the demand for electricity and coal grows, the demand for dry bulk shipping services also increases.
 Moreover, according to the cluster collaboration report, the supply of coal has increased to 1371.8 million tons in 2024, which is a 2.4% year-on-year increase.
-This increase will also bring a surge in the global dry bulk shipping market as well,
+This increase will also bring a surge in the global dry bulk shipping market.

 Drivers: